na-na-hi/renget/archive/uwbgc88d.md

 Tournament Highlights (available 3 days after the tournament; deleted when the new banzuke is published) https://sumo.or.jp/EnHonbashoTopicsKoTorikumi15/wrap

-Notes:
-- for NattoSumo highlights see links in his discord.
-- you can also rewatch the live streamings if they are still up.
+Note: you can also rewatch the live streamings if they are still up.

 #### News